 York Apartments have about 1,250 self-contained units available for students at York’s Keele Campus.

 Applications are accepted throughout the year.
-Apply through your MyFile once you are admitted to a full-time degree program at York.
+Apply through your MyFile once you are admitted to a full-time degree at York.
 Students already in a lease cannot reapply to York Apartments for the future terms until one academic term after they move out.

 Applications are processed according to the date of receipt.
+Spaces are often limited.

 No, there is no application fee associated with applying for York Apartments Housing.

 You can select up to two building/style preferences when applying.
 Housing staff will make every effort to accommodate your preference, but cannot make guarantees as assignments will depend on availability.

 No, each apartment is leased to one resident only who will be responsible for the terms and conditions of the lease agreement including payment of rent.

 Depending on apartment type, Housing & Conference Services can allow a maximum of 3 registered sharers in a unit.
 A sharer must be a qualified York University student (if a roommate) or children/spouse (if family members) registered by the lease holder through the Housing Office.
 Please check the Maximum Occupancy Allowed for each apartment type for more information.